fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 In the above code:

-1. The JSON data has been within the `AppComponent` class.
+1. The JSON data is added within the `AppComponent` class.

 2. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).